NEBRASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 The administrative staff will also require that the individual pay a service fee, including copying fees per page, before processing the request.
 Most courts accept cash, money orders, certified checks, and credit cards for these fees.
 While judgment records in Nebraska contain information that reflects the case type, there are similarities.
 A typical judgment record contains the litigants' and judge's names, the specific claims of the parties involved, and the issued judgment.

-Bankruptcy records in Nebraska consist of documents compiled, maintained and handled by the bankruptcy court.
+Bankruptcy records in Nebraska are accessible to members of the public because they are considered public records in accordance with the Nebraska Public Records Statutes.
+They consist of documents compiled, maintained and handled by the bankruptcy court.
 A debtor initiates bankruptcy by filing a petition with the bankruptcy court.
-The debtor then submits the names and addresses of the creditors due, as well as the asset, income, and liabilities.
+The debtor then submits the names and addresses of the creditors due, as well as the assets, income, and liabilities.
 The filing automatically stops creditors from pursuing additional measures to seek payment.

 Debtors file for bankruptcy when they are unable to repay their creditors.
 Bankruptcy protects enterprises or individuals in financial distress and provides a way for firms and individuals to repay their creditors through reorganization or liquidation.
 Title 11 of the Bankruptcy Code governs these processes.
 Debtors often file one of three types of bankruptcy cases: chapter 7, chapter 11, and chapter 13.